 Spills & Releases

-B&D advises clients on matters arising under Section 311 of the Clean Water Act (CWA), offering comprehensive experience with preventing, detecting, reporting, and responding to oil and hazardous substance spills and related emergency situations.
-Our clients include companies in the petroleum refining, midstream gas processing, pipeline, acid manufacturing, fertilizer manufacturing, other chemical manufacturing, and chemical storage/warehousing sectors.
+B&D advises clients on matters arising under Section 311 of the Clean Water Act (CWA) and the Oil Pollution Act (OPA), offering comprehensive experience with preventing, detecting, reporting, and responding to oil and hazardous substance spills and related emergency situations.
+Our clients include companies in the petroleum refiningmidstream gas processingpipeline, agricultural and chemical manufacturing, railroad, transportation, airline, and chemical storage/warehousing sectors.

-This work includes compliance advice, auditing and enforcement defense with regard to the CWA’s Section 311 spill and release reporting requirements, including prevention, control, and countermeasure (SPCC) plan and Facility Response Plan (FRP) requirements; and applicability of and requirements under the Oil Pollution Act.
+This work includes compliance advice, auditing, and enforcement defense under the CWA’s Section 311 spill and releases reporting requirements, including prevention, control, and countermeasure (SPCC) plan and Facility Response Plan (FRP) requirements, and the applicability of and requirements under OPA.

-When spills or releases occur, we assist clients in determining whether notification is required and in complying with notification procedures to local, state, or federal agencies.
-This includes reporting and responding to spills and releases from underground and aboveground storage tanks, bulk hazardous substance and petroleum storage facilities, and transportation-related releases.
-We also help clients interface with investigators and claimants’ counsel, develop internal and external messaging, provide strategic advice regarding personal injury litigation risk, negotiate with government agencies and stakeholders regarding post-incident remediation and testing protocols, and defend subsequent personal injury litigation.
+When spills or releases occur, we assist clients in determining whether notification is required and complying with notification procedures to local, state, or federal agencies.
+This includes reporting and responding to spills and releases from underground and aboveground storage tanks, bulk hazardous substance and petroleum storage facilities, transfer stations and pipelines, and transportation-related releases like train derailments and tanker truck rollovers.
+We also help clients interface with investigators and claimants’ counsel, develop internal and external messaging, provide strategic advice regarding personal injury litigation risk, negotiate with government agencies and stakeholders regarding post-incident remediation and penalty enforcement, and defend subsequent personal injury litigation.

 Select Representative Work